 You’ll take in the main church, founded in 1648, and a 500 year old tree.
 Journey on to the Great Salt Flats and you’ll be able to witness the mirror mirage created by sunshine on the salt surface.
 On the way to Salta City you’ll pass through the soaring canyons of the Northern Andes as well as visiting the mighty, pre-Inca city of Santa Rosa de Tastil.
 You’ll stay the night in a mansion in the old part of Salta.

 Stay: One night in a superior room at Legado Mitico Salta.

 It’s time to return to Buenos Aires, but before you depart you can tour Salta’s main square, its cathedral and archbishop’s palace and variety of churches.
 You can also gain a new perspective on the city by taking a cable car to the top of San Bernardo Hill whilst nearby San Lorenzo offers magnificent mansions with flowering gardens, ancient trees, sparkling streams and picnic spots.

 Then it’s time for your early evening flight back in Buenos Aires and another opportunity to explore one of South America’s greatest cities.
 You could try the optional Tango Rojo Show, complete with banquet dinner, or simply wander around Palermo Viejo – the city’s premier food and drink district.

-Stay: Two nights in a superior room at Legado Mitico.
+Stay: One nights in a superior room at Legado Mitico.